Peritract/twitter-watcher/README.md

 `python twitter_watch.py`

-As written, the code only writes to the database.
-Change the `out_type` parameter of the watcher object to "file" or "both" to start sending data to a file.
+As written, the code only writes to a file.
+Change the `out_type` parameter of the watcher object to "db" or "both" to start sending data to a database.
+This can be seen in the `heroku` branch of  the repository.

 ## Deploy